 Greater Victoria

-My path to counselling has grown through my life-long experiences of deep connection with other animals and the natural world.
-Throughout my life, I have learned there are endless and extraordinary ways that humans can experience authentic connection, deeply felt support and transformation, through our relationship with nature.
+Sasha’s path to counselling has grown through her experiences of deep connection with other animals and the natural world.
+Throughout her life, she has learned there are endless and extraordinary ways that humans can experience authentic connection, deeply felt support and transformation, through our relationship with nature.

 Creating patterns of attunement and connection, supports our natural capacity to heal, show up authentically and navigate the complexities of our shared world.

-Acknowledging my colonial relationship with the unceded land that supports my life, I am grateful to the Coast Salish Peoples, specifically the Quw’utsun, W̱SÁNEĆ, Songhees, and Stz’uminus First Nations.
+Acknowledging the colonial relationship with the unceded land that supports her life, Sasha honours the Coast Salish Peoples, specifically the Quw’utsun, W̱SÁNEĆ, Songhees, and Stz’uminus First Nations.

-I strive to grow my understanding and take action in support of social justice and Indigenous resiliency.
+Sasha strives to grow her understanding and take action in support of social justice and Indigenous resiliency.

 Leanne Shafir (she/they) – BSc, MSW, RSW – Registered Social Worker